OpenSourceEconomics/dcegm/docs/source/background/literature.rst

 Literature
 ==========

-Below you find related literature to provide a background of the DCEGM algorithm and the related class of economic models.
+Below you find related literature to provide a background of the `dc-egm` algorithm and the related class of economic models.